swirtSJW/lighthouse-facilities/facilities-local-db/README.md

 # facilities-local-db

 This project builds a SQL Server Docker image for local development.
-This is the database for the main Facilities application, and also a mock instance of the Corporate Data Warehouse for Facilities Collector.
+This is the operational database for the Facilities application, and also a mock instance of the Corporate Data Warehouse.
 An H2 database instance is also built for use by integration tests.

 ## Local Development